-Creating and maintaining a sourdough starter seems really hard and difficult to begin with.
+Creating and maintaining a sourdough starter may seem really hard and difficult to begin with.
 But once you get going, you will see how easy it really is, and maintaining it will just become part of your routine.

-Mine is still alive after 8 years, and it is as old as one of my kids.
+Mine is still alive after 8 years, and it’s as old as one of my kids.

 Even with our move in January to the new farmhouse, we’ve kept ours alive!
 Honestly, once you get an established starter, it is pretty resilient.